alen-george/Technical_paper/README.md

 [<img style="float: right;" src="packet1.png" height="250">](packet1.png "A data packet")

--  When a packet passes through a packet-filtering firewall, Its source, destination address, protocol, and destination port number are checked..
+-  When a packet passes through a packet-filtering firewall, Its source, destination address, protocol, and destination port number are checked.

  - The packet is dropped if it does abide the firewall's rule set.
  - It examines each packet independently and does not know whether any given packet is part of an existing stream of traffic.